D. Serikbayev East Kazakhstan Technical University: 21st century

 On 7 May 1996, UKSDI was reorganized into the East Kazakhstan Technical University by the Order of the Government of the Republic of Kazakhstan No. 573.
 After the university issued a petition, it was named after Daulet Serikbayev by the Order of the Republic of Kazakhstan No. 1485 dated 3 November 1997.
 Since 2001, the university is called the D. Serikbayev East Kazakhstan State Technical University.

 Starting from 2015, the Rector of the D. Serikbayev East Kazakhstan Technical University is Professor Shaimardanov Zhassulan Kudaibergenovich, Doctor of biological sciences, academic of the Academy of Pedagogical Sciences of the Republic of Kazakhstan.

 According to Prof. Zh.
 Shaimardanov, the university's character can be explained by the triad “Traditions, innovations, and success!”
 The university is shifting emphasis from traditional academics towards industry-oriented training and forming an experience of entrepreneurship and innovative activity.
 The university's research groups consists of students at Bachelor's, Master's, and doctorate levels.
-The main plus is the strong practical and industrial orientation.
 The university is oriented towards serving orders of the region's industries.
 Moreover, the educational programs take into account the fact that after the students graduate and come to the industries to work, there will be equipment modernized by the Industry 4.0 Standard.

-D. Serikbayev EKTU won the prestigious award “Leader of Science - Web of Science Awards” -2020 in the category “Top regional universities”, confirming its leading position in the East.
+In 2020, D. Serikbayev EKTU won the prestigious award “Leader of Science - Web of Science Awards” in the category “Top regional universities”.

 Campus

-EKTU is located in Studgorodok, which is 10 minutes’ drive from the Republic Square and Akimat of East Kazakhstan Region in the center of Ust-Kamenogorsk.
+EKTU is located in Studgorodok, which is near the Republic Square and Akimat of East Kazakhstan Region in the center of Ust-Kamenogorsk.

 East Kazakhstan is located in the region called Rudny Altai, which means “Ore Altai”.
 Modern Ust-Kamenogorsk is the center of the metallurgy of non-ferrous metals of Kazakhstan.

 The main building was designed by Anatoly Konstantinovich Sidorov.
 Construction of the building was completed in 1965.
 A.K.
 Sidorov designed the entire Studgorogok, including educational buildings, student dormitories, sports facilities, canteen, and residential buildings for faculty.
 He became rector of the university in 1962.

 There are 12 teaching and laboratory buildings.

-Non-resident students are provided with places in dormitories, where there are classrooms, assembly halls, lunchrooms, internet-rooms, shower rooms for students comfortable living.
-Students have opportunity for working in the organization for students "Zhasyl El".
+Non-resident students are provided with places in dormitories, where there are classrooms, assembly halls, lunchrooms, and internet rooms.
+Students have the opportunity to work for the student organization "Zhasyl El".

-As of 2017, there are 3 student dormitories with the capacity to host over 1100 students, a library, a museum, 5 canteens, 5 medical centers, sports fields, and the “Prostor” Sports and Fitness Camp near Bukhtarma reservoir.
+As of 2017, there are three student dormitories with the capacity to host over 1100 students, a library, a museum, five canteens, five medical centers, sports fields, and the “Prostor” Sports and Fitness Camp near Bukhtarma reservoir.